-The progressive swap in terms of the ratio between dry food and fresh meat will eventually pay off.
+This progressive swap in terms of the ratio between dry food and fresh meat will eventually pay off.

 Safe Simulated Alternatives

-But even if owners are having a hard time abandoning dry cat food entirely, the most viable alternative is to carefully choose a product that offers the right set of numbers.
+But even if owners are having a hard time abandoning dry cat food entirely, the most viable alternative is to carefully choose a product that offers the right set of nutrients.
 According to experts, the ideal diet of wild cats comprises the following dietary requirements: